 4.”
 Thiraikadal” a Tamil feature film with a National Award Winning Director Janaki Vishwanathan and was part of ) Jaffna International Film Festival 2018

 5. “Crossing Bridges” directed by Sange Dorjee Thongdok is streaming on Amazon Prime.
 Won Indian National Award 2014′ and was part of following film festivals • Official Selection in Indian Film Festival Melbourne 2014 • Selected in work in progress lab film bazaar NFDC 2012 • Selected at MAMI Film Festival 2013 in India Gold section • Selected in Dharmashala International Film Festival 2013. • Selected in International Film Festival Of Kerala 2013.

 She also shot following short films:

 1. “Wig” directed by Atanu Mukherjee.
-Wig selected in Competition section in Aesthetica Short film Festival York UK 2019 and in International Documentary and Short Film Festival Kerala (IDSFFK) India 2019 and in MIFF 2020 International Competition Setion.
+Wig selected in Competition section in Aesthetica Short film Festival York UK 2019, International Documentary and Short Film Festival Kerala (IDSFFK) India 2019 and in MIFF 2020 International Competition Setion.

 2. “The Gatekeeper” directed by Atanu Mukherjee.
 1) Official selection in South Asian International Film Festival (SAIFF), New York in 2014 2) Part of “Shuruaat Ka Interval” under PVR Director’s Rare in 2014 3) Won Best short film award in International Short Film and Documentary Film Festival, Kerala (ISDFFK) in 2015.
 4) Official selection in Mumbai International Film Festival MIFF 2016.